Franz Schubert: Musical maturity

-The compositions of 1819 and 1820 show a marked advance in development and maturity of style.
-The unfinished oratorio Lazarus (D. 689) was begun in February; later followed, among some smaller works, by the hymn "Der 23.
-Psalm" (D. 706), the octet "Gesang der Geister über den Wassern" (D. 714), the Quartettsatz in C minor (D. 703), and the Wanderer Fantasy in C major for piano (D. 760).
+Schubert's compositions of 1819 and 1820 show a marked advance in development and maturity of style.
+He began the ultimately unfinished oratorio Lazarus (D. 689) in February 1820.
+This was later followed by the hymn "Der 23.
+Psalm" (D. 706), the octet "Gesang der Geister über den Wassern" (D. 714), the Quartettsatz in C minor (D. 703), the Wanderer Fantasy in C major for piano (D. 760), and additional smaller works.
 In 1820, two of Schubert's operas were staged: Die Zwillingsbrüder (D. 647) appeared at the Theater am Kärntnertor on 14 June, and Die Zauberharfe (D. 644) appeared at the Theater an der Wien on 21 August.
 Hitherto, his larger compositions (apart from his masses) had been restricted to the amateur orchestra at the Gundelhof (Brandstätte 5, Vienna), a society which grew out of the quartet-parties at his home.
 Now he began to assume a more prominent position, addressing a wider public.
 Publishers, however, remained distant, with Anton Diabelli hesitantly agreeing to print some of his works on commission.
-The first seven opus numbers (all songs) appeared on these terms; then the commission ceased, and he began to receive parsimonious royalties.
+The first seven opus numbers, all songs, appeared on these terms; then the commission ceased, and he began to receive parsimonious royalties.
 The situation improved somewhat in March 1821 when Vogl performed the song "Erlkönig" (D. 328) at a concert that was extremely well received.
 That month, Schubert composed a Variation on a Waltz by Diabelli (D 718), being one of the fifty composers who contributed to the Vaterländischer Künstlerverein publication.

 The production of the two operas turned Schubert's attention more firmly than ever in the direction of the stage, where, for a variety of reasons, he was almost completely unsuccessful.
 All in all, he embarked on twenty stage projects, each of them failures that were quickly forgotten.
-In 1822, Alfonso und Estrella was rejected, partly owing to its libretto (written by Schubert's friend Franz von Schober).
+In 1822, Alfonso und Estrella was rejected, partly owing to its libretto, written by Schubert's friend Franz von Schober.
 In 1823, Fierrabras (D 796) was rejected: Domenico Barbaia, impresario for the court theatres, largely lost interest in new German opera due to the popularity of Rossini and the Italian operatic style, and the failure of Carl Maria von Weber's Euryanthe.
-Die Verschworenen (The Conspirators, D 787) was prohibited by the censor (apparently because of its title), and Rosamunde, Fürstin von Zypern (D 797) was withdrawn after two nights, owing to the poor quality of the play for which Schubert had written incidental music.
+Die Verschworenen (The Conspirators, D 787) was prohibited by the censor, apparently because of its title, and the play Rosamunde, Fürstin von Zypern, for which Schubert had written incidental music (D 797), was withdrawn after two nights, due to the play's poor quality.